 Italy’s ODA to gender equality remains relatively low: Italy was the fourteenth-largest donor to gender equality in 2018 in absolute terms and the fifteenth-largest donor in relative terms, compared to other members of the OECD DAC.

 Multilaterally, Italy provides funding to the United Nations Populations Fund (UNFPA).
-It gave US$7.6 million to the UNFPA in 2018, making Italy the ninteenth-largest donor to the organization (on average between 2014 and 2018).
+It gave US$12 million to UNFPA in 2019, making Italy the 17th-largest donor in overall contributions to the organization in 2019.
 Italy and UNFPA collaborate on ending female genital mutilation, preventing or responding to gender-based violence, including in humanitarian contexts.

 In 2018, Italy mainly gave gender-focused funding in the area of humanitarian aid (US$108 million) and agriculture (US$78 million) as well as government and civil society (US$57 million).
 These are also Italy’s focus areas of overall bilateral ODA.

 Under Italian law, gender equality and promotion of equal opportunity are enshrined as goals of Italian development cooperation.
 AICS, the Italian development agency, aims to integrate gender-mainstreaming in all its programs.
 Gender equality is not mentioned as a main objective in the latest available Programming and Policy Guidelines but rather a cross-cutting theme.
 A 2019 OECD Peer Review recognized Italy’s work on gender equality: the Italian Development Agency is managing gender-focused projects and has set up a network of gender focal points that work to mainstream gender in project designs, monitoring, and performance evaluations.
 The Peer Review further mentions that Italy has recently also piloted a gender marker for projects undertaken by non-governmental organizations (NGOs).